als-computing/splash_flows_globus/docs/mkdocs/docs/hpss.md

 **Logs about data transfers to/from tape are organized here on CFS:**
 - `/global/cfs/cdirs/als/data_mover/hpss_transfer_logs/{beamline_id}`
-- Find details about whether files were stored via hsi or htar
+- Find details about whether files were stored via hsi or htar, and what the path is on HPSS, etc.

 -----------------------